KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 ## How to show input and action callouts

+The ``KeyboardView`` and ``Keyboard/Button`` will automatically apply the proper view extensions to make input and action callouts work, so you don't have to do anything to make action and input callouts work.

-You can apply a ``SwiftUI/View/keyboardCalloutContainer(calloutContext:keyboardContext:)`` view extension to make any view act as the container of input and action callouts:
+For other views, you can apply the ``SwiftUI/View/keyboardCalloutContainer(calloutContext:keyboardContext:)`` view extension to make any view act as the container of input and action callouts:

 ```swift
 MyKeyboard()
     .keyboardCalloutContainer(...)
 ```

-This will bind a ``CalloutContext`` to the view, then apply ``Callouts/ActionCallout`` and ``Callouts/InputCallout`` views that show as this context changes.
-There are also separate input and action-specific container extensions.
+This will bind a ``CalloutContext`` to the view and apply ``Callouts/ActionCallout`` and ``Callouts/InputCallout`` views that will show as it changes.

-There are also individual extensions for ``SwiftUI/View/keyboardActionCalloutContainer(calloutContext:keyboardContext:)`` and ``SwiftUI/View/keyboardInputCalloutContainer(calloutContext:keyboardContext:)``.

-The ``KeyboardView`` and ``Keyboard/Button`` will automatically apply the proper extensions and update the context as you interact with them.

 ## How to create a custom callout service

-You can create a custom ``CalloutService`` to customize which secondary callout actions to show for certain ``KeyboardAction``s.
+You can create a custom ``CalloutService`` to customize which secondary callout actions to show for different ``KeyboardAction``s.

-You can implement the ``CalloutService`` protocol from scratch, or inherit and customize ``Callouts/BaseService`` or ``Callouts/StandardService``.
-For instance, here's a custom service that inherits ``Callouts/StandardService`` and customizes the actions for the $ key:
+You can implement the ``CalloutService`` protocol from scratch, or inherit and customize ``Callouts/BaseService`` or ``Callouts/StandardService`` to get a lot of stuff for free.

+For instance, here's a custom service that inherits ``Callouts/StandardService`` and customizes the actions for the `$` key:

 ```swift
 class CustomCalloutService: Callout.StandardService {